Best CPU for RX 6800 XT in 2025 – our top tested picks

 Well, with the 9800X3D, gaming shouldn't be an issue due to its massive 96MB L3 cache.
 This processor also has the 3D V-cache technology, which stacks more cache memory on the CPU.
 This allows for more data to be stored on the CPU die, meaning that the CPU won't have to make frequent requests for data to be called and then processed.
 This additional availability of data allows for reduced access times, better resource allocation, and more efficient processing.

-In gaming, this means that when game elements are already available, they won’t need to be fetched, resulting in better in-game performance.
-We tested its in-game performance during our review and running Cyberpunk 2077; it gave us 20 FPS more than the 9700X and over 100 FPS more than the Core Ultra 7 265K.
+In gaming, this means that when game elements are already available, they won't need to be fetched, resulting in better in-game performance.
+We tested its in-game performance during our review while running Cyberpunk 2077; it gave us 20 FPS more than the 9700X and over 100 FPS more than the Core Ultra 7 265K.

 While the processor showed good thermal performance in our tests, it is still recommended to go with the best CPU cooler for 9800X3D to stay away from any thermal throttling, especially if you plan to overclock, as the CPU comes with an unlocked multiplier.